 - 1 1/2 to 3 cups canola or olive oil

-- 5. Drain the chicken on paper towels.
-Resist the urge to consume it hot and instead wait for it to cool at least 5 minutes or so.
-The coating may turn slightly less crisp, but you'll be able to taste the slight sweetness from the saltines.
-Serve with lots of napkins on standby.
+- Drain the chicken on a brown paper bag.
+Resist the urge to consume it straightaway and instead wait for it to cool at least 5 minutes.
+Don't worry, the coating will remain crisp and you'll be able to better appreciate the slight sweetness from the saltines.
+Serve with lotsa napkins.